thijsrijkers/badge/README.md

 echo $?
 ```

-The number printed is the exit code returned by the Zul program (in this example, 42).
-This exit code confirms that your Zul script compiled and executed correctly as a native binary.
+The number printed is the exit code returned by the Wind program (in this example, 42).
+This exit code confirms that your Wind script compiled and executed correctly as a native binary.

 ## Use Cases